samuelarogbonlo/Node-Redis-App/Readme.md

 - Load Balancer: Ensures even distribution of incoming requests across tasks, optimizing response times and resource utilization.
 - PostgreSQL Database: Provides robust data storage for the NodeJS application, ensuring data integrity and fast access.
 - Redis: Employed for efficient caching, enhancing performance by reducing data retrieval times.
-- CloudWatch: Integrated for comprehensive logging, enabling real-time monitoring and alerting for system health and performance.Infrastructure Overview
+- CloudWatch: Integrated for comprehensive logging, enabling real-time monitoring and alerting for system health and performance.
-Lifinance's infrastructure is designed for high efficiency and scalability.
-Key components include:

-## Continous integration / Continous deployment
+## Continous Integration / Continous Deployment

 Our CI/CD pipeline, facilitated by GitHub Actions, automates and streamlines our deployment process.
 Triggered by pushes to the main branch, it encompasses: